Toasted01/LearningProgramming-js/README.md

 # LearningProgramming js
- Important bits of coding knowledge presented in js
+ Important bits of coding knowledge presented in JS.
+ Code bits that are important but cannot be represented in JS will be shown in another language that supports it e.g. types in Typescript.
- Items:
+ JS Items:
    * Variables
       - const
       - let